leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 In config/environments/production, add the following line:
 `config.active_storage_service = :amazon_production`

-## How can we get our AWS credentials?
+## How can you get your AWS credentials?

-Now, we'll need to go to AWS services, create our cloud storage account, and set up our S3 buckets.
+Now, you'll need to go to AWS services, create your cloud storage account, and set up your S3 buckets.
 If you have an existing account, go ahead and sign in.
 If you don’t have an existing account, go to aws.amazon.com and create a new account.

 ### Step 1: